 One piece almost completed the entire staircase.
-I used the same piece of transfer paper for 8 numbers!
+I used the same piece of transfer paper for 8 numbers.

 But I wasn’t finished there.
 I still had the gallery wall to update.

 From keys from estate sales and junkin finds, to some pieces from my family members – which are undoubtedly my fav!

 My cousin who has passed.
-It still shows his notes he made and each time I pass it by, I smile.
+It still shows his notes he made for me and each time I pass it by, I smile.

 I also included my DIY Clipboard Art frames with vintage music cards.